voxeet/comms-sdk-web-getting-started/README.md

-# Dolby.io Communications Web SDK
+# Dolby.io Communications Web SDK -- Getting Started

 This starter project demonstrates the mechanics of making a Voice and Video Call with Dolby.io.